passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">adapting</span> the
 <span style="color: red; font-weight: bold;">BSPs</span> for the boards we support.

-I’m an open source contributor to projects like Buildroot, U-boot, Linux and Zephyr.
+I’m an open source contributor to projects like Buildroot, U-boot, Linux and Zephyr and I live in a small town near Mantua, in northern Italy.

-Together with my colleague Michael Trimarchi, I am the
-<span style="color: red; font-weight: bold;">custodian</span> of the NAND subsystem in
-<span style="color: red; font-weight: bold;">U-Boot</span>,
-and in the <span style="color: red; font-weight: bold;">Linux</span> kernel, the
-<span style="color: red; font-weight: bold;">maintainer</span> of the BxCAN
-and SLCAN drivers, which are part of the CAN subsystem.

-I live in a small town near Mantua, in northern Italy.

 -->

 ---